ceshine/ceshine-hugo/content/post/2026/20260411-ppo-grpo-gspo/index.md

 ## Group Sequence Policy Optimization (GSPO)

 Group Sequence Policy Optimization (GSPO) [4] is a refinement of GRPO that fixes a fundamental mismatch in how GRPO applies importance sampling.
-The core change: replacing token-level importance weights with a single **sequence-level** importance ratio, eliminating accumulated variance that destabilises training — especially in Mixture-of-Experts (MoE) architectures.
+The core change: replacing token-level importance weights with a single **sequence-level** importance ratio, eliminating accumulated variance that destabilizes training — especially in Mixture-of-Experts (MoE) architectures.

 ### Motivation: What's Wrong with GRPO's Token-Level Weights?